ramblingsofadev/docs/testing-apis.md

 $this->post('/users', [], new User(1, 'foo@bar.com'));
 ```

 If you pass in an instance of `IBody`, that will be used as the request body.
-Otherwise, [content negotiation](content-negotiation.md) will be applied on the value you pass in.
+Otherwise, [content negotiation](content-negotiation.md) will be applied to the value you pass in.

 <h2 id="response-assertions">Response Assertions</h2>